You are currently viewing: Who we are

 One of six women will be sexually molested during her lifetime.

-In a classroom of 24 students, a third will be physically or sexually abused before they graduate high school
+In a classroom of 24 students, a quarter will be physically or sexually abused before they graduate high school